alexisssol/Pump.fun-sniper-bot/README.md

 If you have some problem, please contact me via

- - x: @ethualtera
+ - x: @ilertha
- - telegram: @ethualtera
+ - telegram: @ilertha